Van Cortlandt Park: Recreation

 The Van Cortlandt Stadium was built by Parks Commissioner Moses and Mayor Fiorello H. La Guardia during the Great Depression, and was funded by Works Progress Administration.
 It is located north of Van Cortlandt Park South near Broadway in the park's southwest corner.
-The stadium opened on September 22, 1939, to a day of track events and a football game between Manhattan College and Fordham University.
+The stadium opened on September 22, 1939, to a day of track events and a football game between Manhattan University and Fordham University.
 It had 18 tennis courts, five basketball courts, six handball courts, three baseball fields, three football fields (including one in the stadium itself), three horseshoe pitching fields, a running track, and a bowling green, as well as water fountains and lockers.
 In 1994, Mayor Giuliani funded a $415,000 project for concrete repairs to the stadium, and in 1998, the 0.25 mi running track was rebuilt for nearly a million dollars.
-The park is the home of the Manhattan College Jaspers college baseball team.
-In 2015, the Jaspers moved to Dutchess Stadium in Fishkill, New York, but in 2021, the Jaspers moved back to Van Cortlandt Park.
+Except for 2015 to 2021, the park has been the home of the Manhattan University Jaspers college baseball team.

 Riverdale Stables, located on 21 acre of the park, offers horseback riding.
 In 1934, there were two stables: a larger one east of the Putnam Division near Van Cortlandt Avenue and 242nd Street, and a smaller one to the Van Cortlandt Course clubhouse's east.

 The Indian Field has baseball and softball fields, a sandbox, picnic tables, tennis courts, horseshoes courts, and shuffleboard courts.
 The Allen Shandler Recreation Area, renamed from the Holly Park Recreation Area in 1966 after a neighborhood boy who was diagnosed with a brain tumor in the 1960s and died at age 15, has baseball fields, benches, picnic tables, barbecue grills, and a comfort station.
 Other activities available at the park include basketball, ice skating, and fishing.